codenation-dev/squad-2-ad-python-women-loadsmart-1/README.md

 Based on Sherlock Holmes stories, we baptized our project with their famous speech:
 > "Elementary, my dear Watson!"

-Found on the idea about being the biggest and famous detective in the world to find and monitorize all the errors!
+Created on the idea about being the biggest and famous detective in the world to find and monitorize all the errors!

 ## Getting Started!